reactioncommerce/example-storefront/docs/page-architecture.md

 To add a new page, create a new page in the `src/pages` directory, to use a custom route add it to the `routes` file in the projects root.

 ## Head Tags: Title, Meta, Link, etc...
-### General/Static Tags
+### Static Tags
-Within the Storefront the `_document.js` component handles creating the initial HTML document, this is where we'll define static/general `<head />` tags we need to include on every page.
-These tags might include meta "viewport", canonical or external resource (fonts, favicons, 3rd party CSS) links and script tags.
-Since these tags will not need to change they are nested directly inside the nextjs `<Head />` component and not as props on  the react-helmet `<Helmet />`.
+Within the Storefront the `_document.js` component handles creating the initial HTML markup, this is where we define static/general `<head />` tags to include on every page.
+These meta, link and script tags are nested directly inside the nextjs `<Head />` component since they will never change.

 ### Dynamic Tags
 Titles, descriptions and other page specific `<head />` tags may need to be updated as routes change.
-Add all page specific tags to the react-helmet `<Helmet />` component within the individual page component.
+Add all page specific `<head />` tags to the react-helmet `<Helmet />` component within the individual page component.

 **Example**